cnnlabs/cnn-hapi/README.md

 Logging to Graphite is disabled by default on non-production environments.
 To enable is set NODE_ENV to "production".
 Or set DEBUGMETRICS=1 to debug metric counters
 ```

-You can also navigate to http://localhost:5000 and see a served page.
+You can also navigate to localhost:5000 and see a served page.
+Also check out
+localhost:5000/documentation and localhost:5000/healthcheck.

 ## Contributing